Beanscrape

 How Does it Work?

-Otherwise, you first teach beanscrape how interact with your bank's website:
+You first teach beanscrape how to interact with your bank's website:

 beanscrape teach mybank